danbills/rawls/docs/xx - Deleting Google Buckets.md

 When the user deletes a workspace, we also delete the Google bucket associated with it.
 Unfortunately, Google doesn't allow you to delete a bucket that has items in it, and it'd be prohibitively slow to list all bucket items and delete them one by one.

 While Google doesn't have a "delete everything in this bucket" API call, it *does* have a call to set up [lifecycle management](https://cloud.google.com/storage/docs/lifecycle) on objects in the bucket.
 Using lifecycle rules, you can specify that Google should auto-delete all objects older than a certain age.
+Like zero.

 Your predecessor has written some code in `HttpGoogleServicesDAO.scala` that does this, but we've discovered that Google only applies the lifecycle rules once a day - so this won't happen instantaneously.
 The code currently retries until it's successful, but if we restart Rawls, we'll forget that we were retrying, and the bucket will never get deleted.